NJHS Essay Examples: Writing Guide, 50 Ideas & Tips

 1. Moving to a New School: Talk about how you adjusted and grew from the change.

-2. Growing Through a Tough Year: Share what helped you stay strong during hard times.
+2. Growing Through a Tough Year: Share what helped you stay steady during a difficult time.

 3. Learning to Speak Up: Describe how you found your voice in class or with friends.